SentinalCoder/SentinalWare/Documentation.md

 If the game you're trying to run Rayfield Interface Suite on, is detecting or crashing when you use Rayfield Interface Suite, try using Secure Mode:
 - Place `getgenv().SecureMode = true` above the initial Rayfield loadstring

-Rayfield will now use Secure Mode and attempt to reduce detection
+Sentinal will now use Secure Mode and attempt to reduce detection
 - Note: This may cause some elements of the UI to look lower quality or may increase loading times slightly

 ### Enabling Configuration Saving